-Comparison of the 52 Weeks Ended January 29, 2022 and January 30, 2021
+Comparison of the 52 Weeks Ended January 28, 2023 and January 29, 2022

-Net cash (used for) provided by operating activities
+Net cash provided by (used for) operating activities

-Net cash used for operating activities was \$23.6 million in fiscal 2022 compared with \$327.1 million of net cash provided by operating activities in fiscal 2021.
-The decrease in net cash provided by operating activities was primarily due to lower comparable sales results, changes in inventory due to lower balances in fiscal 2021 and increased import freight costs in fiscal 2022, the repayment of deferred cash payments negotiated with our landlords as a result of the COVID-19 pandemic and payment of fiscal 2021 incentive compensation to salaried store support center and distribution center team members as well as store and district managers.
+Net cash used for operating activities was \$75.2 million in fiscal 2023 compared with \$23.6 million of net cash used for operating activities in fiscal 2022.
+The increase in net cash used for operating activities was primarily due to our total comparable sales decline, as well as increased import freight costs in fiscal 2023.
+These factors were partially offset by changes in inventory due to higher balances in fiscal 2022 and strategic inventory receipt reductions executed in fiscal 2023, as well as higher deferred rent payments made during fiscal 2022 resulting from the COVID-19 pandemic.

-Net cash used for investing activities
+Net cash (used for) investing activities

-Cash used for investing activities for fiscal 2022 consisted primarily of capital expenditures, the majority of which were focused on strategic initiatives including: new store location and distribution center openings, store location remodels and refreshes and information technology investments, particularly those supporting our omni-channel platforms and other customer facing systems.
+Cash used for investing activities in fiscal 2023 and fiscal 2022 consisted primarily of capital expenditures, the majority of which were focused on strategic initiatives including: new store location and distribution center openings, store location remodels and refreshes and information technology investments, particularly those supporting our omni-channel platforms and other customer facing systems.
 We also incurred capital outlays for equipment and facility management in our distribution centers, store locations and corporate offices.
-These uses of cash were partially offset by cash provided by the completion of the sale and leaseback of our Opelika, Alabama distribution center.
+In fiscal 2022, these uses of cash were partially offset by cash provided by the completion of the sale and leaseback of our Opelika, Alabama distribution center.

-Investment for each refresh project is tailored to each store location's needs and unit economics.
+Investment for each store location refresh project is tailored to each store location's needs and unit economics.
 We have four general levels of investment and project scope tailored to what would benefit each store location, with future investment expected to range from \$150,000 for lightest-touch refreshes to \$3 million for the relatively few but most-extensive refreshes.
 Over 80% of our existing store locations are refresh project targets over the next seven to ten years, and we expect investments in relation to these future refresh projects to remain consistent with our capital expenditures in connection with completed refresh projects.